fabiangreffrath/taradino/README.md

 - Demos go out of sync.
 - No netplay support.
 - Won't build with MSVC.
-- Some crashes in the sound mixer.

 ## Building

-Building Tarradino requires GCC, CMake, the development packages for SDL2 and SDL2_Mixer.
+Building Taradino requires GCC, CMake, the development packages for SDL2 and SDL2_Mixer.
 After installing, you can run the following commands to build:

 ```